 Before the Stalinist purge in the 1930s, Khamar Monastery was a complex Buddhist centre in the Eastern Mongolia with 4 religious schools, 80 temples housing 500 monks.
 During the blood-stained purge, one of the head monks of Khamar Monastery buried plentiful of the invaluable religious items in the rocks, and secretly asked his children to guard.
 After Mongolian democratic revolution in 1990 that sat religion free, his offsprings handed over those priceless objects to the people of Dornogobi.
 Most of the items (many of which belonged to Danzanravjaa himself) are now proudly exhibited in the Danzanravjaa Museum that you will visit during the tour.

 Premium Travel Mongolia tour guides are knowledgeable, experienced, and are happy to be the ambassadors of their country.
 Plus, travelling extensively in remote Mongolia and discovering the wonders doesn’t mean rough travel conditions.
 We utilize comfortable 4×4 vehicles with AC, clean and comfy local hotels in Dornogobi to complete your wonderful spiritual tour with us.
+Please take a look at the COVID-19 update!

 - Full-time services of your experienced English speaking local guide throughout the tour